Love Trilogy: Stripped

 Stripped is a 2018 Israeli drama film, the first in the Love Trilogy, written and directed by Yaron Shani.
 The film premiered at the Venice Film Festival.
-The second part of the trilogy, Chained, came out in January 2019.
+The second and third parts of the trilogy, Chained and Reborn, respectively, came out in January 2019.

 Plot summary

 Alice Turgeman (Laliv Sivan) is a writer whose first book was a huge success.
 She is a rising star in Israel's literary world, but she experiences a mental breakdown because of unceasing visions of being raped and abused.
 Ziv Zuckerman (Bar Gottfried) is an introverted high-school student who plays classical guitar, and is trying to achieve musician status for his compulsory military service.
 The encounter between the two illustrates how crises can catalyze destruction as well as growth, violence as well as grace.

 Cast of characters

 Shani works with non-actors, who receive no script but rather improvise the scenes on camera.
 Shooting was done in single takes, without rehearsals.